The temperatures have dropped. The sweaters are out. The booties are on. The fireplace is fireplacing. Must be that time of year. What time of year?

 While the cheese is melting, grab a couple of potatoes and thinly slice them onto your plate.
 Pile on some gherkins and red pepper while you’re at it.

 Using a small wooden spatula, occasionally stir your cheese so that it melts evenly and thoroughly.
-Heat it until gets nice and bubbly.
+Heat until it gets nice and bubbly.

 Pour the melted cheese over your potato slices and season with some freshly cracked pepper—white pepper being the traditional choice, but I prefer black.